Meetjain-0201/Rapid-Relief-AI/README.md

 Leverage generative models to simulate and generate maps or routes for resource allocation, focusing on real-world factors like road access, population distribution, and time constraints.
 This tool could then help agencies make faster, more efficient decisions during critical situations.

 Steps:
-Keep all files in one loaction (main.py, data_generation.py, severity_calculation.py, resource_allocation.py, dashboard.py and gan_model.py)
+Keep all files in one location (main.py, data_generation.py, severity_calculation.py, resource_allocation.py, dashboard.py and gan_model.py)

 1) Start MongoDB if it's not running